-Sprott Asset Management LP
+Sprott Asset Management LP (SAM)

-SAM is the manager of Sprott's exchange-traded products, alternative investment strategies and Managed Accounts.
+SAM is the manager of Sprott's exchange-traded products, alternative investment strategies and managed accounts.
 SAM is registered as a portfolio manager and an exempt market dealer in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, New Brunswick, Nova Scotia, and Newfoundland and Labrador and as an investment fund manager in Ontario, Quebec, and Newfoundland and Labrador.
-SAM is also registered as a nexempt market dealer in Quebec and as a Commodity Trading Manager in Ontario.
-SAM is registered as a Registered Investment Advisor with the U.S. Securities and Exchange Commission (the "SEC").
-The majority of the Corporation's revenues are generated through SAM in the form of management fees and performance fees earned through the management of select Funds and Managed Accounts.
+SAM is also registered as an exempt market dealer in Quebec and as a Commodity Trading Manager in Ontario.
+SAM is registered as a Registered Investment Advisor with the U.S. Securities and Exchange Commission ("SEC").
+The majority of the Corporation's revenues are generated through SAM in the form of management fees and performance fees earned through the management of funds and Managed Accounts.

 SAM offers investors access to best-in-class precious metals and real asset strategies.
 SAM's team of portfolio managers have a deep understanding of precious metals and natural resource investments and a long track record investing in the sector.
-By taking a consistent, disciplined approach to investing, based on sound fundamental analysis and independent research, SAM's investment management team carefully assembles the best portfolio of holdings to meet its investment objectives.
+By taking a consistent, disciplined approach to investing, based on sound fundamental analysis and independent research, SAM's investment management team carefully assembles a portfolio of holdings to meet its investment objectives.
 SAM takes a team-based approach to its investment decision-making process.
 Themes and opportunities are discussed daily among its investment team.

 SAM's offerings include unique physical bullion trusts, mining ETFs and actively managed equity strategies.
-During the year ended December 31, 2019, SAM managed Funds comprised of a number of exchange listed products and institutional accounts.
+SAM managed funds had approximately \$14.8 billion in AUM as at December 31, 2020.

-SAM is the manager of the following Funds:
+During the year ended December 31, 2020, SAM managed or sub-advised the following funds: